sharonpamela/advancedsolutionsbootcamp/flow_verify_app/flow_verify_app.rst

 Click the Start menu, type cmd.exe, and type ping <database server IP>.

 Once connectivity is confirmed, enter **ping -t <database server IP>** as an ongoing connectivity test from the Windows client VM to the database.

+Repeat the above steps using ping <load balancer IP> as well.

 Add Flows to a Policy Using Flow Visualization